ivos/signboard/src/site/markdown/features.md

 	As a prospect user I can register with the system to become its user.
 Registration data: email (becomes user system ID and login name), password and password confirmation, first name, last name, phone, skype.
+The first user to register becomes system administrator, any subsequent user to register becomes system user.

 1. __Log in__